lukaspili/Auto-Mortar/README.md

 ## License

-Mortar MVP is released under the MIT license.
+Auto Mortar is released under the MIT license.
 See the LICENSE file for details.